USGS-R/training-curriculum/content/usgs-packages/geoknife_Execute.md

 For the first scenario, the workflow from above was fine.
 If you are manually checking that the job has completed before trying to extract results, then nothing should fail.

 For the second scenario, your code will fail because it will continue to execute the code line by line after starting the job.
 So, your code will fail at the code that gets the data (`result`/`download`) since the job is still running.
 You can prevent scripts from continuing until the job is complete by using the function `wait`.
 This function makes a call to GDP at specified intervals to see if the job is complete, and allows the code to continue once the job is complete.
-This function has two arguments: the `geojob` object and `sleep.time`. `sleep.time` defines the interval at which to check the status of the job in seconds.
-Please try to adjust `sleep.time` to limit the number of calls to GDP, e.g. if you know the job will take about an hour, set `sleep.time=120` (2 min).
-The default for `sleep.time` is 5 seconds.
+This function has two arguments: the `geojob` object and `sleep.time`. `sleep.time` defines the interval at which to check the status of the job in seconds (the default for `sleep.time` is 5 seconds).
+Please try to adjust `sleep.time` to limit the number of calls to GDP, e.g. if you know the job will take about an hour, set `sleep.time=120` (2 min) because every 5 seconds would be excessive.

 ``` r
 # typical wait workflow